YatharthChauhan2362/Devops-Learning/Docker/docker-setup.md

       docker build [OPTIONS] PATH | URL | -

-The PATH argument specifies the location of the directory that contains the Dockerfile.
+- The PATH argument specifies the location of the directory that contains the Dockerfile.
 You can either provide the path to the directory on the local filesystem, or you can specify a URL to a Git repository that contains the Dockerfile.

-to build a Docker image from a Dockerfile in the current directory,
+- To build a Docker image from a Dockerfile in the current directory,

   docker build .

-To build a Docker image from a Dockerfile in a different directory, you would run:
+- To build a Docker image from a Dockerfile in a different directory, you would run:

   docker build /path/to/directory

-You can use various options with the docker build command to modify its behavior.
+- You can use various options with the docker build command to modify its behavior.

 For example, you can use the -t option to specify a name and optionally a tag for the image in the name:tag format.

     docker build -t my-image:latest .

-You can use the --build-arg option to pass build-time variables to the Docker build process.
+- You can use the --build-arg option to pass build-time variables to the Docker build process.
 These variables can be used in the Dockerfile to parameterize the build process.

   docker build --build-arg MY_VAR=123 .

 # docker start

-The docker start command is used to start a stopped Docker container.
+- The docker start command is used to start a stopped Docker container.
 It is used to resume the execution of a container that has been previously stopped.

   docker start [OPTIONS] CONTAINER [CONTAINER...]

 To start a container, you need to provide the container ID or name as an argument.